cpfaff/Open-Science-Thesis/README.md

 * `onehalfspacing` switches globally to onehalfspacing
 * `doublespacing` switches globally doublespacing

 But globally does not mean it affekts all elements.
-I is sentitively applied to text elements only.
-It will not be applied on titlepage any of the table of contents, marginnotes or bullet and numbered lists.
-There is also no doublespace in affidavit and in the bibliography.
+I is selectively applied to some elements only.
+It does not affect the titlepage or any of the table of contents neither the marginnotes nor bullet, numbered or description lists.

-If you prefer to have more linespacing on any element in the document you have to add the class option `sentivspacing`.
+There is also no space adjustment applied to the affidavit and the bibliography content.
+If you prefer to have the line spacing applied on any content in you doument you need to disable `sensitivespacing`.

 ```
 \documentclass[sentivspacing=false]{open_science_thesis}
 ```

-You can change the justification globally by `justification` class option.
+You can change the justification globally by the `justification` class option.

 ```
 \documentclass[justification={centered, raggedleft, raggedright}]{open_science_thesis}